Meet Our Virtual Assistant Staff – Bernadette a business listing and infographic Rockstar!

 Why do Filipinos like to work for American Companies?

-I think the reason could be reflected on the colonial mentality that Filipinos have, where America is seen as a better country compared to the Philippines, which is true.
-The stigma of the Philippine economy has severely struck the citizens, making them favor America more.
-With this thought in mind, job seekers who would be receiving information that an American company is in need of new employees, would sure be on the move to apply for any position offered, with hopes of receiving a high pay, enjoy a chill environment and good benefits as well.
+I think the reason could be reflected in the colonial mentality that Filipinos have, where America is seen as a better country compared to the Philippines.
+The stigma has stuck with the citizens, making them favor America more.
+With this thought in mind, job seekers who would receive information that an American company is hiring would sure be on the move to apply for any position offered.

 Is it better for a Filipino to work with a local company in the Philippines or a US firm?
 What are the pros and cons?